muybien3433/marketsync/README.md

 MarketSync is a solution that delivers real-time market insights, enabling personalized notifications and wallet management.
 It helps users track their assets and receive timely updates on their subscriptions based on price changes.

-The platform fetches and compares targeted assets in real time with over 5.4k cryptocurrencies and 1.2k stocks, providing dynamic insights to keep users informed about market fluctuations.
+The platform fetches and compares targeted assets in real time with around 5k cryptocurrencies, 1k stocks, currencies and commodities - providing dynamic insights to keep users informed about market fluctuations.
 It simplifies the management of cryptocurrency, stock, currencies and commodity interests and subscriptions, while also offering the ability to create and manage personal wallets that calculate profits in real time,